Obama health care woes become credibility fight

 Those troubles were compounded when at least 4.2 million people started receiving cancellation letters from their insurance companies despite Obama’s repeated assurances that anyone who liked his or her insurance plan could keep it.

-The troubles have shaken Obama’s allies.
+The troubles have also shaken Obama’s allies.

 “The rollout of the website, that’s terrible.
 But the fact is, that will be fixed,” House Democratic Leader Nancy Pelosi told NBC’s “Meet the Press” on Sunday.